mariusberlin/data-engineering-challenge/README.md

 '''

 1. Rules:

 - established for temperature and age
 - in alignment with existing rule: prefix, suffix and exception values are defined (non exhaustive)

-2. Command Line Appplication
+2. Command Line Appplication:

 - take two arguments (path of the medical report & the desired value) and outputs the value for that specific report
 - generic example: python medicalreport_cla.py "medicalreport_path.txt" "value"
 - specific example: python medicalreport_cla.py "./medreport1.txt" "temperature" or python medicalreport_cla.py "./medreport2.txt" "age"

-3. Kafka implementation
+3. Kafka implementation:

 - initalize zookeeper&kafka
 - create topic medicalreports with desired amount of paritions (two in this example)
 - run the scripts: